|

 (back to top)

-Please book your party entertainer well in advance to ensure that you get the right entertainment, the date and time you prefer.
+• Please book your party entertainer well in advance to ensure that you get the right entertainment, the date and time you prefer.

 Remember when you hire a children’s entertainer you are paying for their time, their expertise and the enormity of fun they will bring to your child's birthday party.

-Of course, for your party to be really memorable and stress free, "Harry the Clown" is excellent and will certainly help to make your special occasion something to remember!
+Of course, for your party to be really memorable and stress free, "HARRY the CLOWN" is excellent and will certainly help to make your special occasion something to remember!

-"Harry the Clown" has a fantastic mixture of magic, clown silliness, a cool puppet, a rabbit, balloon animals and more.
+"HARRY the CLOWN" has a fantastic mixture of magic, clown silliness, a cool puppet, a rabbit, balloon animals and more.
 There is lots of audience involvement and special attention is given to the birthday child.
 The show is tailored to the age of the child and the whole show & Balloons lasts around one hour.

 Finally....

-We wish you the very best in the planning of your child's birthday party.
+We wish you all the very best